sourcegraph/handbook/content/talent/types_of_interviews.md

 - **Timeline**: no timeline but the sooner they can start a POC the better

 The technical champion said there aren’t any initiatives driving this re-engagement but they‘ve wanted this tool for the longest time.
 The biggest thing she wants to walk away with is that we can accommodate the 2 sets of user groups: power users, and daily users.
 She wants to understand pricing, and what next steps would be towards a more formal trial of our Enterprise product.

+## Customer Engineering (Manager + Director)

+### Hiring Manager Screen

+During this stage of the interview, you will meet with the hiring manager.
+During this conversation they'll seek to understand both your exposure to a technical product and audiences and how you lead in a fast-growth organization.

+### Cross-Functional Collaboration with a Peer

+You'll meet with a potential peer in an adjacent team with whom we want to understand how you build relationships and partner with other leaders and how you manage across adjacent teams.

+### Leadership & Team Management with 2 IC CEs

+You'll meet with two individual contributors on the CE team to learn about how you build relationships within a team and how you lead, mentor, and develop others.

+### Working Session: Leadership Scenarios Interview, Live Working Session Instructions

+For this interview round, you will have an hour-long working session with the CE leadership team.
+This working session is intended to help us understand how you approach both organizational and customer scenarios.
+The working session will cover 4 prompts, approximately 10-12 minutes spent on each of them.
+Details will be provided in advance of the interview.

 ## Engineering